-Lab No. DATE Experiments CLO Remarks/ Signature 1 To investigate the properties a dipole antenna in free space 3 2 To study the effect of conductor thickness on bandwidth of dipole 3 3 To investigate the properties of a system comprising a dipole and a parasitic element Understand the terms 'driven element', 'reflector', 'director' To know the form of a YAGI antenna and examine TWO/MULTI element Yagi To analyze effect of number of antenna elements on gain and directivity 3 4 Understand the terms 'baying' and 'stacking' as applied to antennas To investigate stacked and bayed Yagi antennas To compare their performance with a single Yagi 3 5 Be familiar with the DISH form of antenna.
-To investigate the gain and directivity of the dish antenna Appreciate the advantages and disadvantages of a dish antenna as compared with a Yagi 3 6 Be familiar with the Log Periodic form of antenna To investigate the gain, and directivity of the log Periodic antenna over a wide frequency range Appreciate the advantages and disadvantages of a log periodic Antenna as compared with a Yagi 3 7 Identification of different waveguide components.
-3 8 Determination of Insertion loss in a waveguide communication system.
-3 9 To describe the characteristics of the horn antenna.To carry out gain measurements using method of comparison.
-3 10 Measurement of the gain of HORN Antenna - using Method of the two antennas.
-3 11 By the use of the slotted line, Determine the unknown frequency Determine the Voltage Standing Wave Ratio (VSWR) and Reflection Coefficient.
-3 12 By use of slotted waveguide Observe how the load impedance affects the VSWR.
-Determine when a waveguide is properly terminated 3
+Lab No. DATE Experiment Page No. Remarks/ Signature 1 To investigate the properties a dipole antenna in free space 2 To study the effect of conductor thickness on bandwidth of dipole 3 To investigate the properties of a system comprising a dipole and a parasitic element.
+Understand the terms 'driven element', 'reflector', 'director' To know the form of a YAGI antenna and examine TWO element Yagi.
+To analyze effect of number of antenna elements on gain and directivity 4 To understand and investigate the properties of the form of a YAGI antenna and examine MULTI element Yagi.
+To analyze effect of number of antenna elements on gain and directivity 5 Understand the terms 'baying' and 'stacking' as applied to antennas.
+To investigate stacked and bayed Yagi antennas.
+To compare their performance with a single Yagi.
+6 Be familiar with the DISH form of antenna.
+To investigate the gain and directivity of the dish antenna.
+Appreciate the advantages and disadvantages of a dish antenna as compared with a Yagi 7 Be familiar with the Log Periodic form of antenna To investigate the gain, and directivity of the log Periodic antenna over a wide frequency range.
+Appreciate the advantages and disadvantages of a log periodic Antenna as compared with a Yagi.
+8 Identification of different waveguide components.
+9 Determination of Insertion loss in a waveguide communication system.
+10 To describe the characteristics of the horn antenna.
+To carry out gain measurements using method of comparison.
+11 Measurement of the gain of HORN Antenna - using Method of the two antennas 12 By the use of the slotted line, Determine the unknown frequency Determine the Voltage Standing Wave Ratio (VSWR) and Reflection Coefficient.

-13 To measure unknown load impedance attached to a waveguide using the smith chart.
-3 14 a) To Familiarize with VNA: Vector Network Analyzer b) Measurement of S parameters of available filter 3
+13 By use of slotted waveguide Observe how the load impedance affects the VSWR.
+Determine when a waveguide is properly terminated 14 To measure unknown load impedance attached to a waveguide using the smith chart.
+15 Familiarization with VNA: Vector Network Analyzer Front panel tour Setup keys Display Formats and Diagram Types: a) Cartesian Diagram b) Polar Diagram c) Smith Chart 16 Measurement of S parameters of available filter